-The diagnosis of pathology is an important part Dr. Garvey’s practice.
+The diagnosis of oral pathology is an important part of Dr. Garvey’s practice.
 If indicated, biopsies and other tests can be performed to diagnose problems and develop appropriate treatment plans.
 Early detection and treatment of oral lesions greatly improve the patient’s overall outcome.
 Lesions may be managed medically and/or surgically.

 The inside of the mouth is normally lined with a special type of skin (mucosa) that is smooth and coral pink in color.
 Any alteration in this appearance could be a warning sign for a pathological process.
 The most serious of these is oral cancer.

 These changes can be detected on the lips, cheeks, palate and gum tissue around the teeth, tongue, face and/or neck.
 Pain does not always occur with pathology, and curiously, is not often associated with oral cancer.
-However, any patient with facial and/or oral pain without an obvious cause or reason may also be at risk for oral cancer.
+Any patient with facial and/or oral pain without an obvious cause or reason may also be at risk for oral cancer.